shiv32/cpp17/README.md

 3. Design Patterns

-    1. Behavioral (how objects send messages to each other) ->  Chain of responsibility, Observer,  Iterator
+    1. Behavioral (how objects send messages to each other) ->  Chain of responsibility, Observer,  Iterator, State

     2. Structural (defining relationships between objects) -> Adaptor,  Proxy,  Decorator